• Skip to primary navigation

 Oral & Injectable Medication

 Oral and injectable medications are systemic treatments for psoriasis.
 These systemic medications are typically the most effective therapies for clearing psoriasis.
-Systemic medications are prescribed to treat moderate to severe psoriasis.
+Systemic medications are prescribed to treat moderate-to-severe psoriasis.
 When 3-5% of the body’s surface area is covered by psoriasis, dermatologists typically consider systemic medications.

-Dermatologists have a large number of options to consider when selecting a systemic treatment.
-Oral medications tend to target the inflammation caused by the immune system.
-Injectable or biologic drugs target the pathways that the body’s immune system uses that lead to inflammation.
+Injectable or biologic drugs target the pathways the body’s immune system uses that lead to inflammation.
 Biologic drugs selectively suppress the immune system in a very specific way to block the inflammation that leads to psoriasis.
-Most patients do not have problems of more colds but they do have more risk of certain health problems and need to be followed by their dermatologist every six months.
-These medications are very helpful for managing psoriasis, many patients can be completely clear of their plaques.
+Most patients do not experience increased colds, but these medications do increase the risk of upper respiratory problems and other health problems.
+Patients need to follow up with their dermatologist every six months for regular health checks.
+When the side effects are managed, these medications are very helpful for managing psoriasis and completely clear plaques for many patients.

 FAQs About Psoriasis